Share Now: Business model

-The car2go business model is similar in all markets, although rates vary by location.
+The Share Now business model was similar in all markets, although rates vary by location.
 The company charges a per minute rate, with discounted fixed rates for hourly and daily usage also available and applied automatically.
 The rates are all-inclusive and cover rental, gas, insurance, parking (in authorized areas), and maintenance, a low fixed annual fee is sometimes also charged.
-In most markets, car2go vehicles can park in either specially designated parking spots, or in standard parking areas, with a special permit from the local municipality.
-Users have the option of refueling cars with a supplied charge card, customers receive bonus minutes for performing this service.
+In most markets, Share Now vehicles can be parked in either specially designated parking spots, or in standard parking areas, with a special permit from the local municipality.
+Users had the option of refueling cars with a supplied charge card, customers receive bonus minutes for performing this service.

 Vehicles

-In most cities, car2go offers only two-passenger vehicles, namely two types of Smart Fortwo "car2go edition" vehicles: gasoline-powered, and electric-powered.
+In most cities, Share Now offered only two-passenger vehicles, namely two types of Smart Fortwo "car2go edition" vehicles: gasoline-powered, and electric-powered.
 The gasoline-powered cars can be found in three variants based on roof configuration: "original" with integrated solar panel roof; "upgraded" with a panoramic polycarbonate roof and power side mirrors; and "new" featuring a standard roof.
-Electric car2go models are currently available in several markets, have a range of 84 mi, and need to be recharged every two or three days.
-In its Canadian markets, car2go has a pilot program in place to supplement its fleet with a small number of four-door Mercedes B-class vehicles. car2go is currently adding Mercedes GLA and CLA to its locations worldwide.
+Electric Share Now models were currently available in several markets, had a range of 84 mi, and needed to be recharged every two or three days.

 Apps

-First-party and third-party apps for mobile devices allow users to locate and reserve vehicles.
+First-party and third-party apps for mobile devices allowed users to locate and reserve vehicles.
 When reserving a car online, the customers are able to see the car's fuel gauge (gasoline-powered cars) or the battery's state of charge (electric-powered cars), so if the customer wants to go for an extended drive, they can find the right car for that trip.